-Our curriculum promotes innovation (we're not afraid to take risks), aspiration (we set ourselves challenging goals) and excellence (we do everything to be best of our ability).
+Our curriculum promotes innovation (we're not afraid to take risks to explore our curiosity), aspiration (we set ourselves challenging goals) and excellence (we do everything to be best of our ability, every time).

 We are in the enviable position of having brand new, specialist facilities for all curriculum areas.
 Teaching responds to the latest research so that your child is immersed in innovative practice underpinned by traditional values and expectations.